-The Company is exempt from drawing up consolidated accounts in accordance with Article 1711-1 of the commercial Law of August 10, 1915, as amended.
+The Company is not required to draw up consolidated accounts in accordance with Article 1711-1 of the commercial Law of August 10, 1915, as amended.

 Its registered office is established in the municipality of Koerich, at 20, rue de l'Industrie, L-8399 Windhof, Grand-Duchy of Luxembourg.